 The identity crisis of SW2 comes to an end.
 It now hears the BPDUs from the root bridge through SW3 and understands that it’s not the root bridge.

-If we enable backbone fast it will skip the max age timer so we can save 20 seconds of time.
+If we enable backbone fast, it will skip the max age timer, so we can save 20 seconds.
+Let’s restore that interface:

 SW1(config)#interface fa0/14 SW1(config-if)#no shutdown